 c) Substantially different from other IEEE 802 LMSC standards.

-The standard is substantially different from all other IEEE 802 standards because there is no single recommended practice that combines the technical aspects of all IEEE 802 access networks regarding network reference model and functional interactions.
-Such a kind of document does not exist yet for access networks based on IEEE 802 technologies.
+The standard is substantially different from all other IEEE 802 standards because no current standard specifies the network reference model and functional interactions for an IEEE 802 access network.

 d) One unique solution per problem (not two solutions to a problem).

-The standard provides a generic model and a functional description of access networks based on IEEE 802 technologies.
+The standard provides a generic model and a functional description of access networks based on IEEE 802 technologies {contributor’s note: attached comment should be cleared}.
 As the functional description is derived from the existing IEEE 802 protocols, the uniqueness of the IEEE 802 standards provides uniqueness for the described solutions as well.

 e) Easy for the document reader to select the relevant specification.